-- IPSC Targets and IPSC Mini Targets; or - IPSC Targets and IPSC Micro Targets; or - IPSC Mini Targets and IPSC Micro Targets; or - IPSC Poppers and IPSC Mini Poppers. - 4.1.2 Scoring targets used in all IPSC matches must be of a single color, as follows: - 4.1.2.1 The scoring area of the IPSC Target, Mini Target and Micro Target must be tan colored, except where the Range Master deems that a lack of contrast with the surrounding area or background necessitates that a different color be used. - 4.1.2.2 The entire front of scoring metal or other non-paper targets must be painted a single color, preferably white. - 4.1.3 No-shoots must be clearly marked with a conspicuous "X" or be of a single, unique color different from scoring targets throughout a match or tournament.
-Paper and metal no-shoots may be of different colors in a match or tournament provided that the chosen color is consistent for all no-shoots of the same material (i.e. if metal no-shoots are yellow, they must all be yellow and if paper no-shoots are white, they must all be white in a match or tournament). - 4.1.4 Targets used in a course of fire may be partially or wholly hidden through the use of hard or soft cover, as follows: - 4.1.4.1 Cover provided to hide all or a portion of a target will be considered hard cover.
+- IPSC Targets and IPSC Mini Targets; or - IPSC Targets and IPSC Micro Targets; or - IPSC Mini Targets and IPSC Micro Targets; or - IPSC Poppers and IPSC Mini Poppers; or - IPSC Electronic Scoring Targets and any other type of target. - 4.1.2 Scoring targets used in all IPSC matches must be of a single color, as follows: - 4.1.2.1 The scoring area of the IPSC Target, Mini Target and Micro Target must be tan colored, except where the Range Master deems that a lack of contrast with the surrounding area or background necessitates that a different color be used. - 4.1.2.2 The entire front of scoring metal or other non-paper targets must be painted a single color, preferably white. - 4.1.2.3 The entire front of electronic scoring targets, with the exception of the scoring area, must be painted a single color, preferably black.
+The scoring area must be of a different single color, preferably white. - 4.1.3 No-shoots must be clearly marked with a conspicuous "X" or be of a single, unique color different from scoring targets throughout a match or tournament.
+Paper and metal no-shoots may be of different colors in a match or tournament provided that the chosen color is consistent for all no-shoots of the same material (i.e. if metal no-shoots are yellow, they must all be yellow and if paper no-shoots are white, they must all be white in a match or tournament). - 4.1.3.1 Electronic scoring targets must not be used as no-shoots, unless they are installed as no-shoots overlapping the scoring area of an electronic scoring target by the original target manufacturer, with the appropriate adjustment to the target software.
+The A zone of the electronic scoring target must not be completely hidden. - 4.1.4 Targets used in a course of fire may be partially or wholly hidden through the use of hard or soft cover, as follows:

+- 4.1.4.1 Cover provided to hide all or a portion of a target will be considered hard cover.
 When possible hard cover should not be simulated but constructed using impenetrable materials (see Rule 2.1.3).
 Hard cover must not be in the shape of a whole IPSC target. - 4.1.4.2 Cover provided merely to obscure targets is considered soft cover.
 Shots which have passed through soft cover and which strike a scoring target will score.
 Shots that have passed through soft cover before hitting a no-shoot will be penalized.
 All scoring zones on targets obscured by soft cover must be left wholly intact.
-Targets obscured by soft cover must either be visible through the soft cover or at least a portion of the affected target(s) must be visible from around the soft cover. - 4.1.5 Declaring a single, intact target to represent two or more targets by use of tape, paint or any other means and/or attaching a Mini or Micro Target to a full size target is prohibited.

-4.1.6 Only IPSC targets, and mechanically or electrically operated devices, can be used to activate moving targets.
+Targets obscured by soft cover must either be visible through the soft cover or at least a portion of the affected target(s) must be visible from around the soft cover. - 4.1.4.3 Electronic scoring targets must not be used as hard or soft cover.
+However, the scoring area may be partially hidden to simulate the use of hard cover by the original target manufacturer, with the appropriate adjustment to the target software.
+The A zone of the electronic scoring target must not be completely hidden. - 4.1.5 Declaring a single, intact target to represent two or more targets by use of tape, paint or any other means and/or attaching a Mini or Micro Target to a full size target is prohibited. - 4.1.6 Only IPSC targets, and mechanically or electrically operated devices, can be used to activate moving targets.